Today's Articles

 *Ferguson Jenkins was born on this date in 1942.
 He is a former Black Canadian professional baseball pitcher and coach.

-Ferguson Arthur "Fergie" Jenkins was born and raised in Chatham, Ontario, the only child of Delores Jackson and Ferguson Jenkins Sr. His father, a chef and chauffeur, was the son of immigrants from Barbados; his mother was a descendant of American slaves who escaped through the Underground Railroad before settling in Southwestern Ontario.
+Ferguson Arthur "Fergie" Jenkins was born and raised in Chatham, Ontario, and was the only child of Delores Jackson and Ferguson Jenkins Sr. His father, a chef and chauffeur, was the son of immigrants from Barbados; his mother was a descendant of American slaves who escaped through the Underground Railroad before settling in Southwestern Ontario.
 Both his parents were athletes; his father was an amateur boxer and semi-professional baseball player for the Chatham Colored All-Stars.

 A talented athlete, Jenkins competed in track and field, ice hockey, and basketball in his school years, lettering five times.
 He started as a first baseman when he began playing bantam baseball in his teens.
 He honed his pitching skills by throwing pieces of coal from a local coal yard, aiming at either an open ice chute or the gaps of passing boxcars.
 Gene Dziadura, a former shortstop in the Chicago Cubs minor league system and a Philadelphia Phillies scout, encouraged him to continue working on his pitching.
 Many training sessions involving the two followed until Jenkins graduated from high school.
 He played Major League Baseball (MLB) for the Philadelphia Phillies, Chicago Cubs, Texas Rangers, and Boston Red Sox (1965–1983).